-You are most likely to have a team of medical professionals deciding together what they think are the best treatment options in your case.
-You may hear this called the multidisciplinary team (MDT).
+A multidisciplinary team (MDT) of medical professionals will decide on the best treatment options for you.
 The team will discuss the risks and benefits of the different options with you.
 For early stage cancers of the larynx, the outcomes of surgery and radiotherapy are very similar.

-For small, early stage cancers of the larynx, you can have radiotherapy or surgery.
-Radiotherapy is the most common treatment.
-This will cure most people with small tumours of the larynx.
+You may have radiotherapy for any stage of cancer of the larynx.
+Radiotherapy will cure most people with small tumours of the larynx.
 For larger squamous cell cancers that can't be removed your doctor may recommend radiotherapy with biological therapy or chemotherapy.

-For larger tumours it is more usual to have surgery than radiotherapy.
+Surgery may be laser treatment through the mouth via an endoscope.
+Or it may be open surgery via an incision in the neck.
 You may have your larynx partially or completely removed (laryngectomy).
 If you have the whole larynx removed, you will not be able to speak normally afterwards.
 There are a number of ways to overcome this.
 You will also have at least some of the lymph nodes in the area removed.

 Chemotherapy or biological therapy

 Depending on the size of your tumour, you may have chemotherapy and radiotherapy at the same time.
 This is called chemoradiation.
 Chemotherapy may be used to shrink an advanced cancer before surgery or radiotherapy – this is called induction therapy.
 You may then have more chemotherapy and radiotherapy.
 For squamous cell cancers that have come back after treatment or have spread to other parts of the body you may have chemotherapy combined with biological therapy as part of clinical trials.

 You can view and print the quick guides for all the pages in the Treating laryngeal cancer section.